 The OM118-B4L 40X-1000X LED Compound Student Microscope with 1.3MP Digital Camera

 (Regular price $607.
 On sale for $298 right now)

-Students are starting to show a specific interest in an area of study.
+A university or college student has pinpointed their specific interest in STEM.
 Maybe they like looking at creatures in water samples, or the curious structures of skin cells from different animals.
-They can collaborate better with teachers and other students, and learn curation and cataloging skills, with the digital microscope, screen (not included), and software.
-Students who struggle with looking down the objective of an optical microscope can adjust the fine focus and have more fun with each learning activity.
+They can collaborate better with teachers and other students, and learn curation and cataloging skills used by scholars with the digital microscope, screen (not included), and software.
+Novice students who struggle with looking down the objective of an optical microscope can adjust the fine focus and have more fun with each learning activity.